EQuimper/All-About-Programming/Books/JavaScript: The Good Parts/04/notes.md

 Recursive functions can be very effective in manipulating tree structures such as the browser’s Document Object Model (DOM).
 Each recursive call is given a smaller piece of the tree to work on.

+---

+# Scope

+Scope in a programming language controls the visibility and lifetimes of variables and parameters.
+This is an important service to the programmer because it reduces naming collisions and provides automatic memory management.

+JavaScript does have function scope.
+That means that the parameters and variables defined in a function are not visible outside of the function, and that a variable defined anywhere within a function is visible everywhere within the function.

+Best to declare all of the variables used in a function at the top of the function body.

+---

+# Closure

+The good news about scope is that inner functions get access to the parameters and variables of the functions they are defined within (with the exception of this and arguments).

+---

+# Callbacks

+Functions can make it easier to deal with discontinuous events.

+Asynchronous request, providing a callback func- tion that will be invoked when the server’s response is received.
+An asynchronous function returns immediately, so the client isn’t blocked.

+---

+# Module

+We can use functions and closure to make modules.
+A module is a function or object that presents an interface but that hides its state and implementation.

+The module pattern takes advantage of function scope and closure to create relationships that are binding and private.

+The general pattern of a module is a function that defines private variables and functions; creates privileged functions which, through closure, will have access to the private variables and functions; and that returns the privileged functions or stores them in an accessible place.

+---

+# Cascade

+If we have those methods return this instead of undefined, we can enable cascades.

+In a cascade, we can call many methods on the same object in sequence in a single statement.

+Cascading can produce interfaces that are very expressive.
+It can help control the tendency to make interfaces that try to do too much at once.

+---

+# Curry

+Functions are values, and we can manipulate function values in interesting ways.

+Currying allows us to produce a new function by combining a function and an argument.

+The curry method works by creating a closure that holds that original function and the arguments to curry.
+It returns a function that, when invoked, returns the result of calling that original function, passing it all of the arguments from the invocation of curry and the current invocation.
+It uses the Array concat method to concatenate the two arrays of arguments together.

+---

+# Memoization

+Functions can use objects to remember the results of previous operations, making it possible to avoid unnecessary work.